12 Things to Do in New York in October

 At the Jack O'Lantern Festival| ©Getty Images

-As you've seen, New York's October programming is undoubtedly centred around the scariest event of the year: Halloween.
-One of the traditions that most caught my attention was that of decorating New York homes with pumpkins.
-But I was in for a bigger surprise...
+As you've seen, New York's October programme is undoubtedly focused on the scariest event of the year: Halloween.
+One of the traditions that caught my attention the most was decorating New York homes with pumpkins.
+But an even bigger surprise awaited me...
 The Jack O'Lantern Festival!

-Every year around this time, the town of Croton-on-Hudson hosts the Jack O'Lantern Festival, which recreates an 18th century landscape and exhibits more than 7,000 pumpkins designed and hand-carved by a team of craftsmen.
+Every year around this time , the town of Croton-on-Hudson hosts the Jack O'Lantern Festival, which recreates an 18th-century landscape and displays more than 7,000 pumpkins designed and carved by hand by a team of artisans.
 They are all illuminated!

-Did you know that these pumpkins are used to recreate all kinds of figures and scenes, such as the famous Statue of Liberty, a dragon or the stars of a planetarium?
-You've never seen anything like it before!
+Did you know that these pumpkins are used to recreate all kinds of figures and scenes, such as the famous Statue of Liberty, a dragon, and the stars of a planetarium?
+The show is impressive.
+You've never seen anything like it!

 Nuria's Traveller Tip

-The exhibition usually opens between 17h and 21h, it is best to visit it when it is completely dark.
-Book your tickets as soon as possible because they are usually sold out!
+The exhibition is usually open between 5 p.m. and 9 p.m., so it's best to visit when it's completely dark.
+Book your tickets as soon as possible because they tend to sell out!

 9. Watch the migratory birds...
-They travel to New York too!
+They also travel to New York!

 Bryant Park in New York| ©Alexander Spatari